jakeyoos/documents/01_lookml_basics.md

 + *Measures* - Measures represent aggregate functions - like `COUNT`, `SUM`, and `MAX` - in the SQL query that Looker builds.

 + *Filters* - It's important to note that, in general, you don't need to explicitly create filters for your users.
 The dimensions and measures you create will automatically be available to your users as filters.
 However, there are some advanced use cases where you need to create a filter that *doesn't* have a dimension or measure associated with it.
-We won't be covering this type of field in this tutorial, but you can read about them in our [Templated Filter](https://docs.looker.com/data-modeling/learning-lookml/templated-filters) doc if you like.
+We won't be covering this type of field in this tutorial, but you can learn about them later in our [advanced tutorials](https://learn.looker.com/projects/advanced_lookml/files/07_parameters_and_templated_filters.md).

++ *Parameters* - The Parameter field type is similar to the Filter field type, but is used for a slightly different use case.
+As with Filters, we won't be covering this type of field here, but they are also covered in our [advanced tutorials](https://learn.looker.com/projects/advanced_lookml/files/07_parameters_and_templated_filters.md).

 **Views** - Views represent the tables in your database.
 Or, you can create your own tables with Looker, and then make that into a view.